Texas Car Seat, Booster Seat & Seat Belt Laws

 Children younger than 13 years of age should never ride in the front seat of vehicles with active airbags, as they could cause severe injuries during an auto accident.

-What Are the Seat Belt Law in Texas?
+What Is the Seat Belt Law in Texas?

 In the State of Texas all drivers and all passengers younger than seven who are 5’7” or taller, or aged eight and older must be restrained by a seat belt.